88th Division (National Revolutionary Army): Second Sino-Japanese War

+On May 4, Longling was occupied by Japan.
+Long Shengww, the sone of Yunnan warlord Long Yun, had three battalions consisting of 1,000 warlord soldiers in Tengchong.
+They abandoned the city on May 6 and Tengyue county magistrate Qiu Tianpei abandoned the city on May 8, leaving the remaining troops leaderless and causing them to withdraw north, leaving the gates of the city walls wide open with no troops inside days before the Japanese arrived.
+Thus, 292 Japanese soldiers occupied the undefended Tengchong without firing a single shot on May 10.

-The 87th, 88th, and 2nd reserve divisions of the 71st corps soon arrived and assembled along the Nu River.
-On May 10, the Japanese army occupied Tengchong with only 292 soldiers without firing a single shot.
-On May 12, Chiang Kai-Shek ordered the 71st corps to retake Tengchong, and Song Xilian planned for a general offensive on May 15.
-However, the Chinese army had underestimated the Japanese troops in front of them, thinking they were only an advance force of 2,000 to 3,000 soldiers, and could not break through the Japanese defenses, suffering heavy casualties.
-On May 22, Chiang Kai-Shek ordered the 36th, 88th, and 2nd reserve divisions to sweep the Japanese army west of Nu River and retake Longling and Tengchong within three days, threatening punishments on Song Xilian and the three divisional commanders if they failed.
-The next day, Chiang Kai-Shek sent several more telegrams criticizing Song Xilian for his inability in retaking the cities.
-On May 28, the 264th brigade of the 88th division reported that they had killed a Japanese battalion commander and seized documents which showed the enemy facing them numbered approximately 15,000-20,000.
-Song Xilian immediately sent the documents to the Military High Command.
-On May 31, Chiang Kai-Shek ordered a stop to the offensive and to withdraw the main force from the Nu River, leaving behind a portion for guerilla warfare.
+On May 12, Chiang Kai-shek ordered the 71st Corps to retake Tengchong, and Song Xilian planned for a general offensive on May 15.
+However, the Chinese army had underestimated the Japanese troops in front of them, believing they were only an advance force of 2,000 to 3,000 soldiers, and could not break through the Japanese defenses, suffering heavy casualties.
+On May 22, Chiang ordered the 36th and 88th Divisions and the 2nd Reserve Division to sweep the Japanese army west of Nu River and retake Longling and Tengchong within three days, threatening punishments on Song and the three divisional commanders if they failed.
+The next day, Chiang sent several more telegrams criticizing Song for his inability in retaking the cities.
+On May 28, the 264th Brigade of the 88th Division reported that they had killed a Japanese battalion commander and seized documents which showed the enemy facing them numbered approximately 15,000-20,000.
+Song immediately sent the documents to the Military High Command.
+On May 31, Chiang ordered a stop to the offensive and to withdraw the main force from the Nu River, leaving behind a portion for guerilla warfare.